idaholab/moose/framework/doc/content/syntax/Functors/index.md

 but for `Functors`, the space arguments can be an element, a point in an element, a face of an element, and so on.
 The time arguments represent the state of the functor : current, previous value (whether in time or iteration), or value before that previous one.

+!alert warning title=Using post-processors
+Note that when using post-processors, instead of being evaluated on-the-fly at a point in space and time, the most recently computed value is used, in accordance with the `execute_on` for the post-processor.

 !alert note
 If a Functor is reported as missing by the simulation, you may use the `Debug/`[!param](/Debug/SetupDebugAction/show_functors)